 POUNDZ in the new Royal Injection Range by KING Apparel

 Where do you see yourself in the next 5 years?

-"Good question, I see myself doing crazy global features, I would love to work with someone like Jhene Aiko, she is at the top of my list.
+"Good question, I see myself doing crazy global features.
+I would love to work with someone like Jhene Aiko, she is at the very top of my list in terms of collaborations.
 It's a long way away but that's where I hope to be.
 She's very different and unique.
 I see myself hitting all the big festivals, just conquering everything that the game can offer."

 So breaking America would be the aim, do you think your music would vibe with the listeners across the pond?

 "Breaking America would be mad cool, and I think UK Drill is growing over there.
 You see the reaction videos on YouTube and i'm like raah, they feeling my music, they feeling drill.
 It's motivating and inspires me to continue.
 Some UK artists have gone over there and done well so it's very possible and I want to emulate that and more".

 UK Takeover: Stormy headlining Glastonbury (top left), Dave winner Mercury Prize Awards (top right), Krept and Konan (bottom left), Dizze Rascal (bottom right) and newcomer POUNDZ in KING Tennyson Hoodie (centre)

 With the UK grime/rap artists such as Stormzy, Krept and Konan, Dave and Dizzie Rascal all making big moves in the US, although POUNDZ may be from a different genre of UK Drill, the ambition and goal to do the same has not been diminished, and the desire to follow in their footsteps is strong.
 There's no obstacle too high or hard for this young one.
 I love the enthusiasm and positive outlook and have no doubt he will reach the heights he believes.